The Damage Ice Dams Can Do

 Related: What Home Insurance Will Cover for Winter Damage

 Ice dams are responsible for cracked plaster ceilings and walls, peeling paint, soaked carpets, and buckled wood floors.
 Less visible but no less destructive effects include drenched insulation, rotting joists, and the formation of mold.
-The most common form of ice dam damage is collapsed rain gutters, which can cost $100-$300 per side to repair.
+The most common form of ice dam damage is collapsed rain gutters, which can cost $100 to $300 per side to repair.

 What Causes Ice Dams